SeymourSchlong/JohnsErection/README.md

 ![i have an erection](https://cdn.discordapp.com/attachments/394160269980467200/942833455123820574/unknown.png)

 ### How to install
-On the main page, right click `JohnsErection.js` and click "Save link as...", then download.
+On the main page, right click `JohnsErection.js` and click "Save link as...", then click "Save" to download it.
 When it's done downloading, open the Ultimate Homestuck Collection, head to the settings, then scroll down to **Mod Settings** and click the link "mods directory".
 Now, just move `JohnsErection.js` into the mods folder it just opened.

 NOTE: You must have the v2 or higher of the Ultimate Homestuck Collection, as the older one does not support mods.